bagelpigeon/ritsecscriptingweekattempts/README.md

 Get City and Country from IP address - done <br />
 Get num of failed logins depending on username - done <br />
 Get num of successful logins depending on username - not started <br />
-Get top username - not started <br />
+Get top username - done <br />
-Implement list of IPs for each username since some may be accessed from multiple - not started <br />
+Implement list of IPs for each username since some may be accessed from multiple - done <br />
 Print summary of each user - done <br />